ruhaansaiyad/Team-7-AVC-Project/README.md

 - Compile server3.cpp and robot.cpp using the included makefiles.
 - Run the compiled server3 file
 - Run the compiled robot file

+## Note:
+- Camera position has been adjusted to be closer to the robot in config.txt file in AVC_server folder (from 100 to 50).